jerabaul29/LoggerWavesInIce_InSituWithIridium/README.md

 A repository with all the information necessary to build an instrument for in-situ measurements in remote environments.

-Code, CAD files, and sc card images will be released upon publication of our manuscript currently under review.
+Code, CAD files, and SD-card images will be released upon publication of our manuscript currently under review.